swapsmax/peach/README.md

   <h3 align="center"></h3>

   <p align="center">
-    Your everyday READEME file for the Peach project.
+    Your everyday README file for the Peach project.
     <br />
     This is a sample website created for a CS2024 Final Assignment in Nanyang Technological University.<br>
     <a href="#"_blank"><strong>Click here to visit the website</strong></a>